40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 A bit of harmony is injected into the viewer out of the complete disarray of colors and crisscrossing black lines.

 Composition VII is indeed a very intriguing subject in itself.
-It would surely be great idea to own one.
+It would surely be a great idea to own one.

 ArtistWassily Kandinsky